 Affiliation: Anglican Church in North America

-Bruce Waltke is one of the world’s leading Old Testament scholars, having taught at several respected evangelical schools, including Dallas Theological Seminary, Regent College, Reformed Theological Seminary, and Westminster Theological Seminary.
-He helped supervise archeological excavations at Gezer, Israel, and has contributed to two major English translations of the Bible: the New American Standard Bible (NASB) and the NIV.
-Dr. Waltke joined the CBT in 1977 and began as a translator of NIV in 1974.
+Bruce Waltke is one of the world’s leading Old Testament scholars, having taught at Dallas Theological Seminary, Regent College, Reformed Theological Seminary, and Westminster Theological Seminary.
+His Commentary on Genesis and his An Old Testament Theology were awarded the gold medallion as the outstanding book of the year in evangelical literature.
+His commentary on Proverbs is lauded universally.
+Professor Waltke joined the CBT in 1977 and began as a translator of NIV in 1974.

 Dr. Michael J. Williams